 How many will you invite?

 Your guest list if often the hardest question to answer when planning your wedding.
 How many will you have at your wedding and who will you invite?
-Family only, family, and close friends only, or family, close friends, and community?
+Family only, family and close friends only, or family, close friends, and community (neighbours, work colleagues etc)?

 The answer is often influenced by a number of things including budget, who is paying, location (home or abroad).
 Small is becoming more popular and have a look at my blog where I outline why small is good.